BWH Researchers Focus on Improvements in Weight-Loss Surgery for Better Diabetes Outcomes

 Trial Investigates Novel Approach to Targeting KRAS Mutations in Pancreatic Cancer; Researchers Identify Early Sign of the Disease

-Medical oncologists in the Pancreaticobiliary Tumor Center, part of the Center for Gastrointestinal Oncology and the Robert T. and Judith B. Hale Center for Pancreatic Cancer at Dana-Farber/Brigham and Women’s Cancer Center, are leading a novel clinical trial for pancreatic cancer and have recently discovered a new sign of early development of the disease.
+Medical oncologists in the Pancreaticobiliary Tumor Center, part of the Center for Gastrointestinal Oncology and the Robert T. and Judith B. Hale Center for Pancreatic Cancer at Dana-Farber Brigham Cancer Center, are leading a novel clinical trial for pancreatic cancer and have recently discovered a new sign of early development of the disease.